rodneyknaap/ZX81-CPLD-V1/README.md

 I will need to look into how this is done in the ROM or user program, and test this out.
 And one of my follow up ideas will be to design a complete ZX97 computer according to Wilfs original idea in the 1990s years.

 Regarding this project, I will start a draft PCB design and put everything on the board, just to be able to judge how much space will be available for integrating some useful expansions and features, or possibly try to make CP/M possible.
-The most useful form of CP/M would be realized if we could integrate ZX81 video generation in some form into CP/M. If someone is able to assist in this regards, please contact me.
+The most useful form of CP/M would be realized if we could integrate ZX81 video generation in some form into CP/M. If someone is able to assist in this regard, please contact me.

 Kind regards,